Idris Elba: “I’m Not Afraid To Fail”

 From walking the mean streets of London as Luther to guarding the gates of Asgard in the Thor marvel series, actor Idris Elba has played more than a fair share of mean, moody and sexy characters throughout his acting career.
 He’s played a tough guy (Russell “Stringer” Bell on The Wire), a corporate suit guy (on The Office), and a bank robber in the movie Takers.
 What’s consistent in all of these roles is his commitment to give it all on screen.

-Actor Idris Elba has played every role: from a tough guy (Russell “Stringer” Bell on The Wire), to a corporate suit (on The Office), to a bank robber (in the movie Takers).
-What’s consistent in all of these roles is his commitment to health.
-Recently, the actor had pictures that were taken while on set that looked as though his had a bigger–um–“package.”
+Recently, the actor had pictures that were taken while on set that looked as though he was showing his “all” including his–um–“package.”
 But Idris tweeted that it was just his mic attached to the inside of his pants.
 Either way, the ladies love the British-born actor.

 But there’s another secret: the stars real name.
-The 44-year-old admitted in a revealing interview, “My name was Idrissa,” Elba admitted.
+The 6’2, 195-pound 45-year-old British actor admitted in a revealing interview, “My name was Idrissa,” Elba admitted.
 “I was not getting away with that.
 There was a kid who used to laugh every time my name was called out at registration.
 That’s why I changed it.”